hecerinc/Notes-On/finanzas/chap9.md

 #### Health reimbursement account (HRA)

-Some employeres offer consumer-directed health plans that go one step beyond a flexible-benefit cafeteria plan.
+Some employers offer consumer-directed health plans that go one step beyond a flexible-benefit cafeteria plan.
 Typicially, these plans combine a high-deductible health insurance policy with a tax-free **health reimbursement account (HRA)**.

 > **health reimbursement account (HRA)**: An account into which employers place contributions that employees can use to pay for medical expenses.